imnotnet/njRAT-All-Versions/README.md

 # Info on all versions:
 Versions have been cleaned manually of backdoors or viruses except for few.
-(No Neshta or Backdoor.)
+(No file-infectors (Neshta, etc.) or Backdoors (Will be removed.)
 It is still adviced to run all versions in a virtual machine or VPS.

 # Backdoored versions: